 Making Space for the “Out of Nowhere”

 Text messages can be hard to read for tone and context.
 But sometimes, even in just a few words, you know the message deserves more than a quick glance.
+This was one of those messages.

 “It’s okay.
 I make space for the out of nowhere.”